The Pulse of K-Entertainment

 The Generals is built around Roh Tae-woo's climb in the shadow of absolute power, and that premise already gives the film more bite than a standard historical casting story.
 Star News Korea reported that Son Suk-ku will take the role of Roh, described as a man who presents himself as ordinary while moving ever closer to the center of state power, while Ha is confirmed as Chun Doo-hwan.
 That pairing matters because neither part can work without the other.
 Roh's political ascent only lands on screen if Chun's dominance feels fully present, and Ha has the gravity to make that dynamic feel dangerous instead of merely historical.
 Star News Korea also said Ji Chang-wook, Hyun Bong-sik, and Seo Hyun-woo complete the key ensemble, which suggests Yoon is building a cast designed for tension rather than simple star billing.

-Ji Chang-wook, Hyun Bong-sik, and Seo Hyun-woo in portraits released with The Generals casting announcement
+Ji Chang-wook, Hyun Bong-sik, and Seo Hyun-woo in portraits released by Netflix for The Generals

-Ji Chang-wook, Hyun Bong-sik, and Seo Hyun-woo in portraits released with the casting announcement for The Generals.
-Photo: Star News Korea
+Ji Chang-wook, Hyun Bong-sik, and Seo Hyun-woo in portraits released by Netflix for The Generals.
+Photo: Netflix

 Yoon Jong-bin and Ha Jung-woo give Netflix a heavyweight reunion